Understanding NLP in Deep Learning: Your Ultimate Guide to NLP

 The Training Data and NLP Algorithms

 The training data strongly affects the performance of the NLP algorithms.
 The better the training data the higher the accuracy and performance for applications such as sentiment analysis and chatbots.
 The training data for NLP tasks is usually constructed by manual labeling via human annotators.
-This involves tagging large collections of data with named entities, parts of speech, sentiment or intents.
+This involves tagging large collections of textual data with named entities, parts of speech, sentiment or intents.

 Principal NLP Tasks and Functions